Back to BlogSoftware Engineering

 Pure SPA-Only Approaches

-Single-page applications without server rendering are declining:
+Single-page applications without server rendering are declining fast:

 • Poor SEO without workarounds